n8-7d1/n8-7d1/README.md

 - 🔭 I’m currently working on something cool
 - 🙋‍♂️ I'm currently looking for more cool things-
 - 🌱 I’m currently learning how to cook and code
-- ⚡ Fun fact: legs felt good, then legs felt bad.
+- ⚡ Fun fact: hacking through ch8 exercises

 <!--